kew24/proj-Westra-data202/Report.md

 )
 ```

-This plot starts off by calling `plot_forest()`, another function defined in `toolbox.R`.
+This code starts off by calling `plot_forest()`, another function defined in `toolbox.R`.
 For the sake of this project, instead of walking through how the function works, I'll simply discuss only what arguments are used here. `D`, our previously-created dataframe, contains all the data needed for this plot.
 The plot eventually undergoes a `coord_flip()` as part of the `plot_forest()` function, so "x" is our "termGene", which is resultingly on the *y*-axis. "y" defaults to "estimate", so this is what is shown on the final *x*-axis.
 The annotation above each of the lines is the star values, from `q.star`; the `eb_w` and `eb_s` are the width and size of the error bars; the `ps` is the size of the point; the `or_s` is the size of the label text; the `nudge` is the vertical offset of the label text; and the `col` is the color of each line, colored by its gene category.

 After this, the whole plot is broken up into 3 sub-plots, based on the value of `term`, resulting in one for each of "Age", "Therapy", and "Smoking".
 Additionally, the x-axis scale becomes the name of each gene.
 The x-axis is unlabeled, and the y-axis label gets defined.
 A color palette, inspired by plots in *The New England Journal of Medicine*, is chosen from the `ggsci` package.
 The general appearance of the plot is specified with `panel_theme`, which is defined previously in `Revier_Code.Rmd` and used in other plots.
 Lastly, some additional appearance changes are made specific to this plot.